arashnm80/arashnm80.github.io/handbook.md

 ### Reboot
 Let's clear the cache and start from scratch.
 Let's assume I'm born right now.
 ### FUCK
+### Overthink
+Don't reduce thinking.
+Think more and more and more.
+But think through action and real work.
+Always do something important and useful, and while doing it think about better alternative options, process feedbacks, ...
+Always assess success probabilities of each option and choose which one has a higher weight in my mind.
+And no matter I have a few lines of data of millions of it, I've processed for 30 seconds or 30 years, choose the best option and move according to it.
 ### Action
 #### right and wrong
 If you know it's right just fucking do it.
 If you know it's wrong just fucking don't do it.